SquareLineStudio/docs/miscellanos/troubleshooting.md

 ## Not starting or has high CPU usage on Windows

 Try starting SquareLine Studio from command line as `SquareLine_Studio.exe -force-opengl`

+## Texts are too small on a high DPI monitor

+You can set the UI scale in the File -> Preferences menu.